TheGooseyHonker/NDR-Engine/README.md

 This is a Defensive Publication

+NDR Engine:

-I/O Wave Contradictor: Ephemeral Dynamic Spiking Phasor Model
+functions as an I/O Wave Contradictor: Ephemeral Dynamic Spiking Phasor Model

 This single‐module implementation handles